mattkirkland/design-methods/README.md

   - how can students test out these methodologies?
   - we don't need to grade their effectiveness, we just need to verify that the students tried out the method.
 - go thru LUMA book
-- go thru universal methods book
+X - go thru universal methods book
+- organize methods-to-cover.md into logical groups!